The term BIM started to invade the construction world a few years ago.

 Originally, BIM effectively meant a 3D symbols library, and a BIM object was the digital modelling of an air-conditioning unit, a window, or a concrete block.
 Data quickly entered onto the scene, making BIM an information and property catalyst, turning the way we think about construction today on its head.

-The BIM object – making the link between players
+Quality BIM objects – making the link between players

-In order to be legible to all the diverse players involved, the BIM object’s properties must be structured in a standardised way, according to a format compatible with each party’s software.
-This is the main challenge for manufacturers, and the condition for the quality of their objects.
+Also, in order to be readable by all, the properties of the BIM object must be structured in a standardised way according to formats compatible with the software of each participant.
+This is the main challenge for manufacturers and the condition for their objects to be qualitative.

 Interoperability and adaptability

-From its conception to its operation, a BIM object’s behaviour must be adapted to the digital model’s level of development.
-For example, an air-conditioning unit will be represented by a simple geometric cube with a basic level of information at the beginning of the project, then with a progressively higher level of information, most notably including complex properties, as time goes on.
+From design to operation, the behaviour of the qualitative and functional BIM object must be adapted to the level of development of the digital mock-up.
+For example, an air conditioning unit will be represented by a simple geometric cube with a basic level of information at the beginning of the project.
+Then, progressively with a higher level of information, including complex properties as time goes by.

 Example: Hitachi exterior group depicted in LOD 200 and LOD 400